What Is Kombucha? Everything You Need to Know About This Fermented Tea

 Kombucha has been touted as having many health benefits, including:

 Kombucha can be a source of gut-healthy bacteria.
-Kombucha naturally contains a species of lactobacillus bacteria (in the SCOBY) that can help to populate the gut with immune and digestive-healthy properties.
+Kombucha naturally contains a species of lactobacillus bacteria (in the SCOBY) that can help to populate the gut with immune and digestive-healthy properties2.
 After brewing, sometimes bifidobacteria strains are also added—these bacteria help populate a healthy colon and promote healthy digestion (they help produce short-chain fatty acids, for instance).
 Any added probiotics would be labeled on the nutrition facts panel of the product.

 Kombucha may also be beneficial in promoting healthful blood sugar.
-Though the research still needs more backing, one 2012 study (done on rats) indicates that kombucha may help to optimize liver function, which may help with blood sugar control.
+Though the research still needs more backing, one 2012 study (done on rats) indicates that kombucha may help to optimize liver function8, which may help with blood sugar control.
 We definitely need more research in this area, but it's promising!

 Health risks & possible side effects of kombucha.

 While there are many health benefits of kombucha, there are possible health risks some individuals should take note of.
 For example, for people who are not used to drinking fermented beverages or eating fermented foods, a sudden onset of drinking kombucha could potentially lead to headaches, nausea, or other gut issues.
 These symptoms are more likely to occur if large quantities are consumed.
 Therefore, kombucha intake should be limited, and the beverage should be introduced into the diet gradually (in other words, you might not want to drink a gallon of kombucha if you're not used to eating fermented foods).
-The Centers for Disease Control (CDC) recommends drinking no more than about 4 oz. daily of kombucha, which is drastically less than the typical serving size of bottled kombucha (usually between 12 and 16 oz.).
+The Centers for Disease Control (CDC) recommends drinking no more than about 4 oz. daily of kombucha10, which is drastically less than the typical serving size of bottled kombucha (usually between 12 and 16 oz.).